 It has taken me a loooong time to find the best spot in the house for me to meditate.
 Bedroom?
 Too comfortable!
 Kitchen?
 Too messy!
 Lounge?
 Too noisy!!

 I have finally found our spare bedroom is the best place for me to meditate.
-My husband doesn’t really go in this room so I don’t get disturbed my him and I have a lush rocking chair from Ikea in this room which is comfortable without being sleep inducing.
+My husband doesn’t really go in this room so I don’t get disturbed by him and I have a lush rocking chair from Ikea in this room which is comfortable without being sleep inducing.
+If this is too comfortable (i.e. I’m likely to nod off!)
+I now also have a mediation cushion which I can sit on.

-I light a couple of candles, put on the twinkly lights (even on a sunny day!) and find myself meditating with ease in this cozy room.
+I light a couple of candles, put on the twinkly lights (even on a sunny day!) place a few crystals next to me for good vibes, and very quickly find myself meditating with ease in this cozy room.

 4. Trying to meditate in silence

 This might be obvious to some people, but trying to meditate in silence is asking for trouble in my opinion!
-My brain wanders off into all sorts of directions and it’s a hell of a lot harder to stay centred.
+My brain wanders off into all sorts of directions and it’s a hell of a lot harder to let go of these thoughts without some relaxing music in the background.

 5. Not meditating often enough

 It is too easy to say ‘oh it didn’t work’ or ‘it’s too difficult’ when it comes to meditating.
-But, just like learning a language or an instrument, you have to keep practicing!
+You sit down and try to empty your thoughts for what feels like five minutes (actually was more like thirty seconds) and give up because you expected to be perfect at it straight away.
+The hard truth is, just like learning a language or an instrument, you have to keep practicing!

 Now Go And Relax!

+How many of those can you relate to?
+More than you want to admit to?
+It’s ok, we’ve all been there.
 If you can implement these simple changes I can say with absolute certainty you will find you get so much more out of your meditation sessions.
-Don’t forget to hop over to Instagram and let me know how you get on!